chinarjoshi/DS-Emacs/README.md

 __See the [open issues](https://github.com/chinarjoshi/DS-Emacs) for a list of proposed features (and known issues).__

+The following changes will be implemented:

-Fix potential segmentation faults while unloading full data structure and exporting changes.
+- Fix potential segfault while unloading full data structure and exporting changes.
+- Add support for more file types while importing file.

 <!-- CONTRIBUTING -->
 ## Contributing